-Fiber decreases when the infant has a diet supplemented by formula or is entirely dependant on formula.
+Infants who take formula as a supplement to breast milk or who entirely depend on formula tend to consume less fiber.
+The same can be true for toddlers and children who need formula to supplement an elimination diet for food allergies.
 Choosing a formula with added prebiotics can make up for some of the lower fiber in the diet.
 The prebiotics added to various nutritional formulas for children include:

 - resistant starch

-In the Neocate family of products, Neocate Syneo Infant (for infants) and Neocate Junior (for children) are the two formulas that are supplemented with prebiotic fiber.
+In the Neocate family of products, Neocate Syneo Infant (for infants) and Neocate Junior (for children) are the two formulas that contain prebiotic fiber.
 Both formulas contain scFOS and lcFOS, but in different amounts and ratios.
-Prebiotic fiber affects stool color, consistency and frequency: formulas without fiber are linked with green stools with a pasty consistency.
+Prebiotic fiber can affect stool color, consistency and frequency: hypoallergenic formulas without fiber are linked with green stools with a pasty consistency, especially in infants.